luislopez-dev/REST-Ecommerce-API/README.md

 * MONGO_URI=  This is the connection string of your MongoDB Atlas database.

-* PORT=  This is the port number for running the Node.js server.
+* PORT=  This is the port number for running the Node.js server

+* SECRET_KEY= This is your secret key for generating JWT tokens

 You can start the API server by running `npm start`